PatrickSR/Conflows/README.md

 **Con**text + Work**flow**s - A centralized IDE workflow manager.

-Conflows helps you manage and distribute AI-powered workflows across multiple IDEs (Cursor, Windsurf, etc.) from a single source of truth.
+Conflows helps you manage and distribute AI-powered commands and rules across multiple IDEs (Cursor, Windsurf, VSCode) from a single source of truth.

 ## Core Features

-- **Centralized Management**: All workflows stored in `~/.conflows/`
+- **Centralized Management**: All commands and rules stored in `~/.conflows/`
 - **Zero Pollution**: No config files cluttering your project directories
 - **IDE Agnostic**: Seamless conversion between IDE formats via adapters
+- **Multi-Type Support**: Sync both commands (workflows) and rules
-- **Simple Distribution**: One command to sync workflows to your projects
+- **Simple Distribution**: One command to sync to your projects

 ## Quick Start